MOUNTAIN PLEASURE HORSE ASSOCIATION

 VI.
 RESPONSIBILITIES OF THE BOARD OF DIRECTORS

 The Board of Directors will consist of the elected Directors of the Mountain Pleasure Horse Association.
 The Board of Directors will conduct all business of the Mountain Pleasure Horse Association.
-The Board of Directors will meet no less than six times annually.
+The Board of Directors will meet no less than 4 times annually, with an Annual meeting to be held in December.
 The regular meetings of the Board of Directors will be announced in advance, and will be open to all members of the Association with prior approval.
 Special meetings of the Board of Directors may be called at anytime by a majority of the Board of Directors.
 These special sessions do not require prior announcement to the general membership, but all members of the Board of Directors must be notified of special meetings in a timely fashion.
 For business to be transacted by the Board of Directors, a quorum of at least five members is required.
-The Board of Directors will have the authority to take any action it deems appropriate without prior consultation with the general membership.
-All significant actions of the Board of directors will be reported to the membership in a timely fashion.
+The Board of Directors will have the authority to take any action it deems appropriate without prior consultation with the general membership, with the exception of changes to the By-Laws.
+All significant actions of the Board of directors will be reported to the Trustees and membership in a timely fashion.

 VII.
 OFFICERS OF THE ASSOCIATION

-The officers of the Mountain Pleasure Horse Association shall be President, Vice-President, Secretary, Treasurer, which shall be elected annually by the Board of Directors, from the membership of the Board of Directors.
+The officers of the Mountain Pleasure Horse Association shall be President, Vice-President, Secretary, and Treasurer, which shall be elected every 5 years by the Board of Directors, from the membership of the Board of Directors.

 VIII.
 DUTIES OF THE OFFICERS